Germany Launches Tender for 12.5 GW of Hydrogen-Ready Gas Power Plants

 Credit: Arukhan/Pexels

-announced on Friday its plans to launch the first for the construction and modernization of 12.5 gigawatts (GW) of gas power plants capable of converting to hydrogen by late 2024 or early 2025, responding to industry pressure.
+Germany announced on Friday its plans to launch the first for the construction and modernization of 12.5 gigawatts (GW) of gas power plants capable of converting to by late 2024 or early 2025, responding to industry pressure.
 This initiative is pivotal in Germany's strategy to supplement wind and solar energy and accelerate its shift to low-carbon generation following the power phase-out.

 “Germany's top utilities, including RWE, EnBW, and Uniper, have long called for more details on this initiative, fearing that insufficient clarity could jeopardize our coal phase-out acceleration,” remarked a spokesperson from the German economy ministry.